 Leave of Absence Policy: Organizations with greater than 50 employees must follow the FMLA unpaid leave policy.
 Organizations with less than 50 employees should set their own policy for unpaid leave to establish structure and a set of expectations for employees.

 Performance Management Policy: A policy or contract between the employee and the employer sets a clear outline of what is good work vs. bad work and the expectation to the organization for the employee’s performance.
+They may also make use of Deputy’s time clock software to track the employee’s work hours to ensure they’ve done the proper overall time allocated to them.
 CT is an at-will state: Based on state law, every employee is an at-will employee.
 Many organizations set up a 90-probation period in which the employee is evaluated at the end to see if they fit the needs of the organization.
 After 90 days, the employee is a permanent part of the organization and if they are fired or laid off, the organization must pay them unemployment.
 Nonprofits are able to defer paying into the unemployment system if they are small enough BUT if an employee is dismissed and collects then the entire amount of the former employee’s unemployment allotment falls onto the organization.
 Also, unemployment claims can be contested but the employer is responsible for providing documentation as well as dates and times when they met and discussed with the employee the issues around their job performance.
 If this happens in your organization, it is recommended that you review the resources below to find assistance to walk through the process.

 Other types of policies that could be helpful in establishing structure and managing risk are: